 There are some circumstances under which eBay won't allow you to fully close your account.
 If your account is below eBay's minimum standards, you can't close it until it meets those standards.

+You can change your mind for 60 days after closing the account.
 After 60 days, your account will be permanently closed and can't be reopened.
-You'll have to register a new eBay account with a different username and email address to buy or sell items.
+You'll have to register a new eBay account to buy or sell items.

 Once that waiting period is over, you won't be able to use your eBay username or the email address associated with your (now closed) account to access any parts of eBay requiring sign-in.
 Your feedback profile won't be visible or available to other eBay members.